-Teresa Shippen teaches our Kindergarten class.
+Teresa Shippen teaches one of our Transitional Kindergarten/Kindergarten classes.
 Teresa began her teaching career in Live Oak, California working at a three room school out in the orchards.
 She taught 3-4th grades for eight years, and loved being a part of the community of Live Oak.
 Teresa left this job to be a stay-at-home mom for her two young children.
 During the thirteen years that she stayed home she had a third child.
 Jacob, her oldest, currently attends Chico State and will be graduating this Spring (2016).
 Jessica is currently a sophomore at the University of Oregon in Eugene and Peter, her youngest is currently 13.
 Teresa began her path back into teaching Kindergarten at Chico Montessori, a then private school in town.
 Her Montessori training was a great fit for the way she felt education should be.

 April Pearce teaches one of our two Upper Elementary (4/5/6) clsses.
 She entered the Sherwood community in the 2016-2017 school year, substituting in every class and acting as a resource for some of the teachers, while working on her Masters in Education.
 April jumped at the chance to lead a classroom at Sherwood because she loves living in Chico and she is an avid Montessorian who believes in free, quality education.
 She is continuing to pursue her degree while teaching.
 April has a Bachelor of Arts in Lingusitics and a TESOL certificate from Chico State, in addition to AMS Early Childhood and Elementary I-II credentials from Montessori Teacher Education Center in the Bay Area.
 She has eight years of experience teaching in Montessori classrooms, preschool through sixth grade.
 Her hobbies include sailing, going to concerts, making piñatas, and walking with her dog Rusty Bones.